j7nw4r/chat-server-rs/README.md

-# chat-server-rs
+# websocket-chat-server-rs

-`chat-server-rs` is a basic live chat server implemented in Rust.
+`websocket-chat-server-rs` is a basic live chat server implemented in Rust.

 ## Running